ludocode/pottery/include/pottery/alloc/README.md

 You must define `ALIGNED_FREE` if and only if you define one of `ALIGNED_MALLOC`, `ALIGNED_ZALLOC` or `ALIGNED_REALLOC`.

+This is ignored unless `EXTENDED_ALIGNMENT` is 1.

 ### Other

+- `EXTENDED_ALIGNMENT`

+A flag to enable extended alignment allocations.

+If 1, it enables the code that wraps extended alignment allocation functions such as `aligned_alloc()` or `posix_memalign()`.

+If 0, an attempt to allocate with extended alignment will abort at runtime.

+With most templates that use alloc, or if alloc is used directly, this is 0 by default since such code is rarely used.
+Even if you set this to 1 the code can usually be optimized away with proper compiler flags if unused.
+Extended alignment code is only used if you define a dynamic container (or other allocating template) containing values with a greater alignment requirement than that of the platform allocator (i.e. greater than [`max_align_t`](https://en.cppreference.com/w/cpp/types/max_align_t).)

+Some templates may enable this by default in the future if they need extended alignment for their internal implementation.

+**WARNING**: It's important to avoid instantiating any template static in a header file if `EXTENDED_ALIGNMENT` is enabled because this can cause incompatibilities depending on compiler flags.
+See the section above on Non-Static Templates in Header Files.

 - `size_t MALLOC_GOOD_SIZE(size_t size)`